 Mindfulness Based Stress Reduction (MBSR) is an 8-week course designed specifically for those experiencing high level stress, pain and illness.
 MBSR cultivates mindfulness skills and explores common and unique life-challenges within a safe, supportive group learning environment.
 Participants completing the course consistently report reduced physical and psychological symptoms including improvement in pain-related anxiety, depression, perception of painful sensations, improved attention and memory, and increased positive affect.
 MBSR is a skill building course, and although it can be therapeutic, it is not therapy.
-If you are interested in taking an upcoming MBSR course, you must first attend a free initial introductory session with the teacher to make sure the program is right for you.
+Each participant in the course will receive:

 - 20 total hours of instruction in Mindfulness Based Stress Reduction, which includes carefully sequenced mindfulness exercises, guided meditations, group discussions, and mindful movement